You are here

 Work continues to progress the remaining reforms, including:

 - Commercial bodies in Australia, designated by the TGA, to undertake conformity assessments of medical devices

-- Mechanisms to incentivise innovation for the Australian Complementary medicines sector to improve the competitiveness – data protection for assessed listed medicines.
+- Mechanisms to incentivise innovation and improve competitiveness within for the Australian Complementary medicines sector by introducing a to improve the competitiveness – data protection scheme for assessed listed medicines

 - Review the range of low risk products currently listed in the ARTG (including products currently classified as Class I medical devices)

 - More comprehensive post-market monitoring scheme (for Medical Devices), including better integration and analysis of available datasets, alerts that a drug is newly registered, electronic reporting of adverse events and collaboration with overseas regulators

 - Regulation of medical devices by the TGA is, wherever possible, aligned with the European Union framework

 For more information on the completed and upcoming reforms, visit the overview of program status for MMDR reforms.

 General information relating to the review and the implementation can be found at: Implementation of the Review of Medicines and Medical Devices Regulation.